scott-good/portfolio/README.md

 ## PowerPoint presentations
 ![Image](05-Ceva.jpg)

-Shown above and below are a variety slides from a range of PowerPoint presentations I built to promote our products.
+Shown above and below are a variety slides from a range of PowerPoint presentations I built to promote our products at IBM.
 Throughout, you'll find simple, compelling graphics with easy-to-understand copy.

 ![Image](06-Aarons.jpg)